 • be transferring from another tertiary scholarship (either in New Zealand or in another country) to a NZDS;

-• hold, or have held, a New Zealand Government or Australian Government scholarship in the 24 months preceding the scholarship start date (excluding previous NZAID English Language Training for Officials scholarship recipients); or
+• hold, or have held, a New Zealand Government or Australian Government award in the 24 months preceding the scholarship start date (excluding previous NZAID English Language Training for Officials scholarship recipients); or

-• have been terminated from a New Zealand or Australian Government scholarship previously.
+• have been terminated from a New Zealand or Australian government award previously.

 Applicants are expected to continue residing in Myanmar during the NZDS application and selection process.
 If offered a NZDS, candidates must: